-Although CPUE data were available for all four fisheries, only the longline CPUE was used as a relative abundance index in the model; a decision motivated by the inconsistency of the toothfish CPUE in trawl fisheries, where its bycatch may change due to factors other than stock abundance (e.g. fisheries switching targets or areas).
-Longline CPUE data were divided between the Spanish- and umbrella systems to allow for different catchability between the two, as has previously been observed (Brown et al. 2010).
-During the transition from the Spanish- to the umbrella system (2007-2009), both were used concurrently, sometimes by the same vessel on the same day.
-Catch reports from this period were inspected and showed a gradual transition between the two systems.
-The proportion of daily hooks set in an umbrella system started low and gradually increased to ~50%, followed by a rapid switch to fully adopting the umbrella system (however, timing differed between vessels).
-Because our analysis uses data aggregated by day, daily catch reports with both types of lines set by the same vessel had to be resolved; we assigned daily catch reports with >90% of hooks set in an umbrella system to the corresponding fishery and excluded the remaining 'mixed' daily catch reports from the analysis (with ~10-50% of hooks set in an umbrella-system), as it was not clear how to classify them.
+Although CPUE data were available for all four fisheries, only longline CPUE was used as a relative abundance index in the model; a decision motivated by the inconsistency of toothfish CPUE in trawl fisheries, where toothfish bycatch may change due to factors other than stock abundance (e.g. fisheries switching targets or areas).
+Longline CPUE data were divided between the Spanish and umbrella systems to allow for different catchability between the two, as was previously observed (Brown et al. 2010).
+The transition from the Spanish to the umbrella system occurred in 2007-2008.

-For the Spanish-system longline fishery, 95 daily catch reports from remote areas (outside the region 47° W - 70° W and 40° S - 57° S) were excluded from the analysis.
+For the Spanish-system longline fishery, the catch and effort data were available only aggregated per day (the fishery predates the use of electronic logbooks).
+95 daily catch reports from remote areas (outside the region 47°W - 70°W and 40°S - 57°S) were excluded from the analysis.
 These records belong to the early years of the fishery (1998-2002) when presumably more exploratory fishing took place.

-Regarding the umbrella-system longline fishery, only catch reports belonging to Falkland Islands vessels were used.
+For the umbrella-system longline fishery, the catch and effort data were available per line (electronic logbook data).
 Since the onset of the umbrella system, the fishery was dominated by a Falkland Islands vessel (CFL Gambler, replaced by CFL Hunter in 2017), occasionally assisted by up to two chartered Chilean vessels.
 None of the chartered vessels participated in the Falkland Islands fishery in more than two years since 2007, resulting in inconsistent CPUE data.
-Moreover, at least one of these vessels had restrictions imposed on its fishing practice (e.g. limit on the number of fishing days in the 'best' fishing grounds) that were not in place for the Falkland Islands vessel.
-The above led to the conclusion that only the Falkland Islands vessels CPUE should be used as an index of abundance.
-With a similar goal, data from dedicated 'tagging trips' and longlines set at depths <600 m were excluded from the analysis; tagging trips because part of the actual catch was unreported (released fish), and shallow-water sets because these were experimental fishing to collect brood stock for the toothfish rearing facility (commercial longlining is prohibited at depths <600 m).
+Moreover, at least one of the chartered vessels had restrictions imposed on its fishing practice (e.g. limit on the number of fishing days in the 'best' fishing grounds) that were not in place for the Falkland Islands vessel.
+Because of the above, we decided to use only the Falkland Islands vessels CPUE as an index of abundance.
+With a similar goal, data from dedicated tagging trips and longlines set at depths <600 m were excluded from the analysis; tagging trips because part of the actual catch was unreported (released fish), and shallow-water sets because these were experimental fishing to collect brood stock for the toothfish rearing facility (commercial longlining is prohibited at depths <600 m).

-CPUE was calculated from the selected catch reports, for each fishing day, as reported toothfish catch in kg-per-hook (Spanish system) or kg-per-umbrella (umbrella system).
-Finally, CPUE was standardised using a generalised linear mixed modelling approach (GLMM), providing a time series of CPUE values as relative abundance indices ($\frac{\text{Appendix 1}}{\text{Appendix 1}}$).
+CPUE was calculated from the cleaned data as reported toothfish catch in kg-per-hook per day (Spanish system) or kg-per-umbrella per line (umbrella system).
+Finally, CPUE was standardised using a generalised linear mixed modelling approach (GLMM), providing a time series of CPUE values as relative abundance indices (Appendix 1).
 The observation error of the CPUE indices was accounted for in the assessment model via the coefficient of variation (CV) estimates obtained directly from a GLMM standardisation.
 To account for any additional variance on top of observation error, that may arise from the differences between model simplifications and real-world variation, a process error CV = 0.1 was assumed.
 The CPUE indices were assumed log-normally distributed about the model-predicted vulnerable biomass via a catchability parameter.